Americans are afraid their vaccine passports could get hacked

 In their argument, they call for regulations that prevent companies from selling or mishandling personal information.
 Without specific laws addressing digital privacy, they say, Americans are at risk.
 In order for Americans to start feeling more at ease about using a digital vaccine credential, Congress may have to act.
 Broad digital privacy laws may not come soon enough.

-Even in the case of the VCI’s smart health care, JP Pollak, chief product officer at Common’s Project, says that entities issuing the credential and credential verifiers are ultimately responsible for ensuring that an individual’s health data is secured or deleted after it’s been verified.
+Even in the case of the VCI’s Smart health card, JP Pollak, cofounder and chief architect at The Common’s Project, says that entities issuing the credential and credential verifiers are ultimately responsible for ensuring that an individual’s health data is secured or deleted after it’s been verified.
 The VCI created a verification app for venues that simplifies that process.
 It also has an open-source framework for companies who want to develop their own proprietary apps.
 However, Pollak acknowledges, venues are not obligated to secure anyone’s personal health data.

 While adoption of digital vaccine credentials remains relatively low, Pollak thinks we’ve reached a turning point.
 “I think the rise of Delta variant coinciding with a time period where there’s lots of vaccinated people who are ready to get out and start doing things has forced us into a place where there is a greatly increased demand to be able to verify people’s vaccination status,” he says.
 He believes that the real incentive to adopt a digital credential will come when people are ready to travel.
 The Common’s Pass is currently being used as a means of vaccine verification for U.S. visitors to Hawaii and Aruba.